SWFSC/eSDM/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Addressed the errors identified in the CRAN pre-tests, including fixing the evaluation metrics test
+* Responded to the notes/warnings on the check page by moving packages only used by the shiny app from 'Imports' to 'Suggests'

 ## Release summary
 * Import st_make_valid from sf rather than lwgeom, as per message from sf author
 * Fixed the shiny app as necessary due to other package updates